 The Nature of Current Liabilities

-Current liabilities include (1) those obligations which will require payment from
+- Those obligations which will require payment from existing current assets.

 Valuation of Current Liabilities

 Current liabilities (i.e., legal debts and obligations) are generally recorded in the accounts and reported in financial statements at face value.
 In those rare instances where exact amounts are' not available, estimates are made, to determine the present value of a future outlay; using the discount method described in APB Opinion No. 21, "Interest on Receivable and Payable."

 Four distinct categories can be identified with respect to the element of uncertainty which affects the valuation of these future payments as current liabilities: definitely determinable liabilities, liabilities arising from operating results, estimated liabilities and contingent liabilities.

 These liabilities generally originate from contracts or legal statutes which fix the amount of the obligation and its due date rather precisely.
 Therefore, the basic accounting problem is determining that the obligation does in fact exist and that it is properly recorded.

 Trade Accounts and Notes Payable: Procedures for handling the recording and control of trade accounts and trade notes payable center around purchase journals, voucher registers, accounts payable ledgers or open invoice files, etc. Generally these records, or any combination- of them, will yield ample evidence as to the existence, amount and due date of unpaid obligations.
 For statement purposes it is important that particular attention be paid to transactions occurring near the end of one accounting period and the beginning of the next so that the liability for goods received is recorded in the same period as the merchandise is included in inventory.